hpc2n/openmp-parallelism-course/docs/index.rst

 :Instructors: Pedro Ojeda-May (pedro.ojeda-may@umu.se)

-:Original author: Mirko Myllykoski.

 :Recordings: ...

 :Registration: ...

-:Acknowledgment: This material was orignally created by Mirko Myllykoski (mirkom@cs.umu.se), and later modified.
+:Acknowledgment: This material is based on the course created by Mirko Myllykoski (mirkom@cs.umu.se), and the OpenMP course by Joachim Hein (Lund University).

 .. prereq::